 Extended and continuous-wear lenses are a revolution in eye care, but never sleep in your lenses unless directed by your optician.
 Not everyone’s eyes can tolerate this length of wear, and only your optician can advise you after an eye exam.

 Expired solution can be contaminated, and expired lenses can have deteriorated to a point at which they become faulty.
 Don’t risk a split lens or irritated eyes, and remember to check your expiration dates.

 Never attempt to make your own saline solution or use alcohol, baking soda, vinegar, etc. to clean your contact lenses.
 Don't use anything to store your lenses that isn’t designed for this purpose.
 Using proper contact lens products and solutions ensures healthy and comfortable wear.

-showering, or visiting a sauna while wearing contact lenses.
+swimming, showering, or visiting a sauna while wearing contact

 Always insert your lenses before applying any cosmetics.
 And, before removing your makeup, always remove your lenses first.
 Both of these habits can minimise the possibility of trapping particles of makeup between your lens and your eye.

 - Never share lenses,